-The person identifier is a jurisdictionally-specific code that uniquely identifies a young person (youth justice agency responsible for the young person.
+The person identifier is a jurisdictionally-specific code that uniquely identifies a young person (youth justice client) within the State or Territory youth justice agency responsible for the young person.
 The person identifier is used to link to the client file in order to gain demographic information on young people in detention.